KVSlab/VaMPy/_sources/issues.md

 $ conda config --remove channels [CHANNEL NAME]
 ```

-Alternatively, you set your Anaconda channel priority to *flexible*,
+Alternatively, you can set your Anaconda channel priority to *flexible*,
 with the following command:

 ``` console